turingschool/front-end-curriculum/projects/ultimate-ux-ui-team-challenge.md

  - Include a README with the repo that provides a brief overview of the project, and images of both the original comp and your version.

 ## Week 1/Phase 1 (assigned 02/09, DUE 02/16):

-You can pick one of these two options (data can be hard-coded in the final build -- these will static pages):

 Product: Design a user dashboard for a fitness tracking app.
 It must include the following elements: a log of your recent workouts, the ability to set and track goals, a calendar to track your workouts.
 If you feel there are additional elements that should be a part of your comp, you may include them.

+Data can be hard-coded in the final build -- these will static pages.
+Remember: just like a designer, you do not have control of how the dev team you hand your comp off to chooses to build it.

 ### Deliverables for Phase 1: